cortex-lab/KiloSort/Docs/readme_win_linux.txt

 create new DWORD key called TdrLevel, set value to 0, restart PC.

+If you find that gpuDevice(1); takes more than 2 minutes each time you run then you dont have the space to store its compiled files GTX 1080 seems to have this issue.
+In order to fix this set an environment variable "CUDA_CACHE_MAXSIZE " on the machine to some high value like 1GB.
+By default "CUDA_CACHE_MAXSIZE" is 32MB.
+In Windows you can do this in properties > advanced system settings > environment variables.
+In order to set the cache to 1GB use CUDA_CACHE_MAXSIZE 1073741824.

 Linux

 Install CUDA (should ask for a compatible recent version of gcc, will install Nvidia drivers if necessary).